Exciting Board Games for Preschoolers to Prepare for Learning to Read

 Tools

-The contents of the Scrabble Junior box: a double-sided game board, letter tiles, a tile bag, scoring tokens, and a rulebook.
+Double-sided game board, letter tiles, a tile bag, scoring tokens, and a rulebook

 Tools

-A Zingo! box contains a Zingo!
-Zinger device, 72 picture tiles, and 6 double-sided Zingo! cards.
+Zingo!
+Zinger device, 72 picture tiles, and 6 double-sided Zingo! cards

 But!
 Let's not forget that when we play board games, the primary goal is the game itself.
 Developmental goals are in the background, appearing as secondary benefits.
 As parents and educators, it's good to be conscious in our game selection, but when we play, we should focus on the game and the child.
 We want to create an enjoyable and cheerful gaming experience, and if it's also beneficial in other ways, that's just a bonus.